 Skip to content Skip to sidebar Skip to footer

-“The Haunted Castle” (original title: “Das Spukschloß”) is a short silent film directed by the pioneering filmmaker Georges Méliès, released in 1896.
-It is one of the earliest examples of horror cinema and showcases Méliès’ innovative techniques in special effects and storytelling.
+“The Haunted Castle” (original title: “Das Spukschloß”) is a landmark in cinematic history, directed by the innovative filmmaker Georges Méliès in 1896.
+Often regarded as one of the earliest horror films, this short silent feature not only showcases Méliès’ groundbreaking techniques in special effects but also serves as a testament to his storytelling prowess in a time when cinema was still in its infancy.

 Plot Summary